stepcase/mirror-wordpress-scheduled-time/readme.txt

 Other features:

 * Sorable Column on Post Status
-* Gives a clear overview if a post is published/scheduled/draft/pending review or Trashed with different colors.
+* Gives a clear overview if a post is published / scheduled / draft / pending review or Trashed with different colors.

 == Installation ==